PaulModaley/spidermanphonics/README.md

 #### Navigation

-- Following discussion with my mentor, I implemented a welcome page.
+- Following discussion with my mentor, I designed and implemented a home/landing page.

 #### Animations